promo-zero-headerHong Kong incorporation

 Step 1: Reserve your company name

 Your journey begins with securing a unique company name through the Cayman Islands Registrar of Companies.
-The name must be distinct and should not closely resemble that of an existing company to avoid confusion.
-Certain sensitive words, such as “bank” or “insurance”, require prior approval from the Registrar.
+The name must comply with the naming rules outlined in the Company Name Requirements

 Step 3: Prepare Incorporation Documents